fritz-max/microfrontends-and-microservices/README.md

 Now, the service and mfe can be programmed to your liking.
 For the MFE, the source code lives in the `/src´ directory, with `Service.js´ being the entrypoint to the application and the component that is exposed to the composite UI.
 For the service it is the `service.py` file.

 ## Checkout the alternative branch
 The setup with 2 MFEs and 2 Services, as well as the second chart library can be seen in the branch "extended".

-- add your code to mfe (src dir) and the service
-- inspect services by docker-compose up